slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

 --------- | -------- | ---- | ------- | -----
 id | Yes | Integer | 23 | The id of the collection you want to retrieve

-## Listing all collection requests
+## Listing all Collection Requests

 > Sample Request: